What is Slab on Grade Foundation

 - It is very sturdy as the building rests directly on poured concrete and not on beams or other supports.

 - Because in case of this kind of foundation there is no wood coming in contact with the ground, the chances of your house getting infested with termites are almost eliminated.

 - Because of their cost-effectiveness, concrete slab foundations are ideal for tract homes.
 They are great for flooring of sheds, barns and garages.

 Well, despite all the advantages that slab on ground foundations offer, they do have some disadvantages.
 Here are the limitations of such foundations:

-- They do not provide any access to area below the slab for utility lines and other important cables.
-It means all electrical and plumbing lines should be positioned beneath the surface of foundation or within the building.
-Tight conduit need to be used for pulling wires and cables with provision for replacement when repairs are needed.
+- They do not provide any access to the area below the slab for utility lines and other important cables.
+It means all electrical and plumbing lines should be positioned beneath the surface of the foundation or within the building.
+Tight conduit needs to be used for pulling wires and cables with provision for replacement when repairs are needed.

 - Heat loss is quicker when the ground temperature falls below the temperature within the building.

-- Floods may be matter of concern if the location of slab foundation is at a low elevation because the building may get flooded easily when it rains.
+- Floods may be a matter of concern if the location of the slab foundation is at a low elevation because the building may get flooded easily when it rains.